 Your key takeaway from reading my story should be that you can do this.

 I didn't have any contacts, money or special skills when I started.
-I just make the most of the hand that I was dealt as best as I possibly can.
+I just made the most of the hand that I was dealt.

 Make sure you take advantage of all the resources on this website as you progress towards your goals to create the life that you want.